 - Northumberland, London, York, Cumberland and others highlighted an English connection.

-The best way to explore Edinburgh’s New Town is on foot – enjoy!
+The best way to explore the delightful New Town area of Edinburgh is on foot – enjoy!